 Exploration and further training within the basic principles and tools of acting, including an emphasis on critical analysis of oneself and others.
 The tools include ensemble performing, character and script analysis, and basic theater terminology.
 This will continue the exploration of the development of the actor's instrument: voice, body and imagination.

-Prerequisite: TSI satisfied and DRAM 1351 or consent of instructor Type: ACAD
+Prerequisite: TSI satisfied in Reading, Writing, and

+Math and DRAM 1351 or consent of